Sketchfab's viewer is based on PBR (Physically Based Rendering) methodology.

 Processing & Compression

 Textures are compressed to minimize model download times.
 We convert any image that is not .JPG or .PNG to .PNG.
 Then, we generate compressed versions of every texture.
-The format and level of compression depends on the image attributes and channel requirements: RGB, Luminance, Normal, Alpha, etc.
+The format and level of compression depends on the image attributes and channel requirements: RGB, Luminance, or Alpha.
+We do our best to minimize file size without affecting visual quality.

 We also generate multiple resolutions of each texture at every "power of 2" between 32×32 pixels and the original (up to 8192×8192).
 For example, if you upload a 1024×1024 texture, we will generate 32, 64, 128, 256, and 512 versions.
 Depending on your device, these are used in "LD" and "SD" modes in the viewer.